mikahado/the-remind-notation/_notes/Baby Come To Me.md

 ### - AbM7 Cm7 Ab EbM7 - Bbm Fm7 Db F

 <p class="lyrics">
-Thinkin' back in time  When love was only in my mind  I realize, Ain't no second chance  You've got to hold on to romance Don't let it slide
+Thinkin' back in time / When love was only in my mind / I realize, Ain't no second chance / You've got to hold on to romance / Don't let it slide

-There's a special kind of magic in the air
+There's a special kind of magic in the air /
 When you find another heart that needs to share

-Baby, come to me  Let me put my arms around you
+Baby, come to me / Let me put my arms around you
-This was meant to be  And I'm, oh so glad, I found you Need you ev'ry day  Gotta have your love around me
+This was meant to be / And I'm, oh so glad, I found you Need you every day / Gotta have your love around me
-Baby, always stay  'Cause I can't go back to livin' without you
+Baby, always stay / 'Cause I can't go back to livin' without you

-Spendin' ev'ry dime  To keep you talkin' on the line  That's how it was
+Spendin every dime / To keep you talkin' on the line / That's how it was
-And all those walks together Out in any kind of weather  Just because
+And all those walks together / Out in any kind of weather / Just because

-There's a brand-new way  Of looking at your life
+There's a brand-new way / Of looking at your life
-When you know that love  Is standing by your side ...
+When you know that love / Is standing by your side ...

 The nights can be cold  There's a chill to ev'ry evenin' When you're all alone
 Don't talk anymore  'Cause you know that I'll be here  To keep you warm